 Patients should be advised to report unexplained muscle pain, tenderness or weakness immediately.
 CPK levels should be evaluated immediately in patients who report these symptoms.

 Treatment should be discontinued if the CPK levels are higher than ten times the upper limit of the normal range, if the levels increase progressively or if there is other evidence of myopathy.
 Doses of 200 mg of ciprofibrate per day or more have been associated with a high risk of rhabdomyolysis.

-As with other fibrates, the risk of rhabdomyolysis and myoglobinuria may be increased if ciprofibrate is used in combination with other fibrates or HMG CoA reductase inhibitors.
+As with other fibrates, the risk of rhabdomyolysis and myoglobinuria may be increased if ciprofibrate is combined with other fibrates or HMG CoA reductase inhibitors.

-Use with caution in patients with hepatic insufficiency.
+Use caution in patients with hepatic insufficiency.
 Periodic liver function tests are recommended.